in03/in03/README.md

 <h1 align="center">Hi 👋, I'm Caleb</h1>
 <h3 align="center">I'm passionate about workflow automation</h3>

-I'm currently based in Brisbane, Queensland, Australia newly working in IT as a Desktop Systems Engineer.
+I'm currently based in Brisbane, Queensland, Australia working in IT as a Desktop Engineer.
+I manage Apple and Windows endpoints with a combination of Jamf, Intune, SCCM and some custom tooling.
-It's been a wild transition going from pumping out projects with "roll-your-own" built on open-source, to maintaining Windows SOE with enterprise tools.

-Previously, I worked for a company that specialised in virtual tours, [YouTour](https://youtour.com.au) (YouTour was awarded 52nd place as one of AFR's 100 Fastest Growing Startups in 2021!)
+Previously, I worked for a company that specialised in virtual tours, [YouTour](https://youtour.com.au) (YouTour was awarded a place in AFR's 100 Fastest Growing Startups of 2021!)
 As Senior Video Editor, I was responsible for increasing speed, efficiency and scalability of our post-production timeline.
-I developed scripts, CLI/GUI apps and setup docker containers and CI/CD workflows for the post-production pipeline.
-A lot of my work is open-source and you can find it here!
+I developed scripts, apps (some CLI, some GUI) and setup docker containers and CI/CD workflows for the post-production pipeline.
+Some of my work is open-sourced here!

-- 🌱 Next on my list to learn is **Svelte and Elixir**
+- 🌱 Next on my list to learn is **Gleam and Elixir**

-- 📚 I'm currently learning **SCCM and PowerShell**
+- 📚 I'm currently learning **Go and PowerShell**

+- 🎓 I'm studying ** Cert IV in Cybersecurity (22603VIC)**

 - 👯 I’m looking to collaborate on [Patchwork](https://github.com/in03/patchwork)

-- 📝 Sometimes I write articles on [https://atira.io](https://atira.io)
+- 📝 Sometimes I write articles on [https://calebtrevatt.com](https://calebtrevatt.com)

 - 📫 Reach me on Discord: **in03#2202**

-**I’m currently working on**
+**Some of my active projects**:
+- [JaST](https://github.com/in03/jast): Jamf script CLI and tooling that works with git hooks
  - [Proxima](https://github.com/in03/proxima): distributed video transcoding application for Davinci Resolve
 - [Patchwork](https://github.com/in03/patchwork): git-style deliverable diffing and patching (even h.264/5!)
-- [REX](https://github.com/in03/rex): batteries-included tooling for full project backup management in Davinci Resolve
 - [Snapper](https://github.com/in03/snapper): timeline "snapshot" management for Davinci Resolve
 - [Squawk](https://github.com/in03/snapper): automatic, accurate translated transcriptions for DaVinci Resolve using OpenAI's Whisper